ksator/junos_automation_with_rest_calls/README.md

 ```
 ##### curl usage with: several RPC

 Run this command to make a REST call with several RPC.
-In that case, we use an HTTP POST, despite it is only to read data.
+In this case, we use an HTTP POST, despite it only being to read data.
 The list of RPC is ```get-bgp-neighbor-information``` and ```get-software-information```.
 The default port is 3000, but I am using 8080 in this example.
 ```
 $ curl http://172.30.52.152:8080/rpc?stop-on-error=1 -u "lab:m0naco" -H "Content-Type: plain/text" -H "Accept: application/xml" -d "<get-bgp-neighbor-information/> <get-software-information/>"
 ```